Clean, modern home theater wall with concealed cables and tidy equipment

 Cabling: HDMI, eARC, and when long runs need a plan

 Long runs are where planning matters.
-If your sources live far from the TV (closet rack, basement, long conduit), decide up front whether you’ll use fiber HDMI, active HDMI, or HDMI‑over‑Cat solutions.
+If your sources live far from the TV (closet rack, basement, long conduit), decide up front whether you will use fiber HDMI, active HDMI, or HDMI-over-Cat solutions.
 The right choice depends on distance, bandwidth, and serviceability.

 We also recommend running Ethernet to the TV and cabinet.
-TVs, streamers, and smart‑home bridges behave more predictably when they’re wired.
+TVs, streamers, and smart-home bridges behave more predictably when they are wired.

 Audio that fits the room (soundbar vs AVR)